 Ford Philpot (1917-1992) Ford Philpot was born June 16, 1917, in Clay County, Kentucky.
 He dropped out of high school only weeks before graduation and moved to Cincinnati in search of work.
 While working back in Kentucky at Renfro Valley, he met Virginia Robinson, and they were married in 1940.
 In 1942 Ford joined the Marines and served three years overseas during World War II.

-In 1947, as Philpot began to emerge from under alcoholism, he enrolled at Asbury College in Wilmore, Kentucky.
-At Asbury Philpot was given the opportunity to preach and found it to be his life calling.
-After graduating from Asbury in 1950, Philpot went on to seminary at Emory University and was ordained in the Methodist Church.
+In 1947, as Philpot began to overcome alcoholism, he enrolled at Asbury College in Wilmore, Kentucky.
+At Asbury Philpot was given the opportunity to preach and discovered it was his life calling.
+After graduating from Asbury in 1950, Philpot went to seminary at Emory University and was ordained in the Methodist Church.